 “I used homoeopathy prior to and during the birth of my daughter.
-After my waters broke homoeopathy helped strengthen and regulate my contractions and during transition just before she was born, when fear overwhelmed me, homoeopathy provided a most miraculous gift.
-It took me to a safe place that instantly calmed and gave me the strength to release my fears and birth my daughter with courage and love.”
+It helped in strengthening and regulating my contractions after my waters broke.
+Even during the transition just before my kid was born, when fear overwhelmed me, homoeopathy provided a most miraculous gift.
+It instantly calmed me down and gave me the strength to release my fears and birth my daughter with courage and love.”

-~ A Testimonial by a patient who was provided with a pregkit.
+~ Testimonial by a patient who was provided with a “personalized” Homoeopathic preg-kit.

-Women innately know their bodies and know instinctively how to give birth, but unfortunately, the medical profession has diverted the once joyous process of pregnancy and giving birth into a panicked, stressful medical emergency.
+Women innately know their bodies and know instinctively how to give birth, but unfortunately, the medical profession has diverted the once joyous process of pregnancy and giving birth, into a panicked and stressful medical emergency.
 Due to the high number of lawsuits resulting from medical negligence and vested commercial interests, doctors are now over-prescribing and doing undue elective procedures.
 This new attitude has brought to light increasing concern over the use of drugs during pregnancy which the fetus receives too!

 Pregnant women, with good reason, are wary of these conventional medications.
 Some, such as thalidomide, marketed as a mild sleeping pill safe for pregnant women for ages, and Zofran, given for morning sickness have been clearly and publicly implicated in serious congenital malformation.
 Others, including Prozac (an antidepressant), have been shown to cause minor birth defects but they are so well-advertised that you would only discover such a problem by carefully examining the scientific literature.
 Then there are many that have not been adequately tested during pregnancy.
 Although, in general, herbs are gentler and safer than prescription medications, many are contraindicated during pregnancy.
 Not so with Homoeopathy!